 Printable resources to help you get going, including: sample 30 minute lesson plan, warm up quick guide, structured play quick guide, and a routine chart for the song E Rere Taku Poi.

-Please note if purchasing a digital copy this is for ONE DOWNLOAD only.
-For licensing agreements/unlimited downloads, please email firstname.lastname@example.org for more information.
+Please note you will be purchasing 1 digital (.pdf) download, not a physical copy.
+For licensing agreements/unlimited downloads, please email [email protected] for more information.